Skip to content

 Learning Value: Spaced Repetition vs Test Mode

-LearnClash builds lasting knowledge through spaced repetition that runs across every game mode, not just practice.
+LearnClash builds lasting knowledge through spaced repetition in every game mode, not just practice.
 Any question you see in a duel or practice session enters the review cycle.
 Questions repeat at growing intervals (7 days, 90 days) until mastered through three stages: Learning, Known, Mastered.
 Kahoot added Test Mode in September 2025, useful for exam simulation, but still has no spaced repetition or persistent mastery tracking.

 Infographic: LearnClash spaced repetition curve rising through three mastery stages Learning, Known, Mastered with review intervals 7 days then 90 days, versus Kahoot Test Mode flat line showing single exam-day score with no retention tracking LearnClash tracks knowledge across three mastery levels via spaced repetition.
 Kahoot’s Test Mode simulates exams but does not schedule reviews.